muditmahajan21/vscode-opener/README.md

 ## Features

-- 🔍 Automatically finds all git repositories in `~/work` directory
+- Automatically finds all git repositories in `~/work` directory
-- 🚀 Opens workspaces in new VS Code windows
+- Opens workspaces in new VS Code windows
-- 📋 Copy repository paths to clipboard
+- Copy repository paths to clipboard
-- 🖥️ Open repositories in terminal
+- Open repositories in terminal
-- 🔄 Refresh repository list on-demand
+- Refresh repository list on-demand
-- ⚙️ Configurable workspace directory and search depth

 ## Installation